|

 Russ

-of the reflex unit.
-The reflex was first used on the bally one ball
+for the topic of the reflex unit.
+The reflex was first used on the

-machines.
-Early reflex units were not wipers, but were snap
+bally one ball machines.
+Early reflex units were not wipers, but were

-switches.
-See my posting, Bally Reflex Unit With Snap Switches, here:
+snap switches.
+See my posting, Bally Reflex Unit With Snap Switches,

 http://rwatts.cdyn.com/Machines/download_area.html

-are scans of two pages from a 1950 Turf King instruction manual.
-The
+Attached are scans of two pages from a 1950 Turf King

-furnished for the bingos--I don't know how many more.
-Attached is a
+wheels were furnished for the bingos--I don't know how many more.

 Hi Danny –